ycm-core/YouCompleteMe/README.md

 This option controls whether or not YCM shows documentation in a popup at the cursor location after a short delay.
 Only supported in Vim.

-The displayed documentation depends on what the completer for the current language supports.
-It's selected in this order of preference: `GetHover` `GetDoc`, `GetType`.

 When this option is set to `'CursorHold'`, the popup is displayed on the `CursorHold` autocommand.
-See `:help CursorHold` for the deatils, but this means that it is displayed after `updatetime` milliseconds.
+See `:help CursorHold` for the details, but this means that it is displayed after `updatetime` milliseconds.
 When set to an empty string, the popup is not automatically displayed.